 Tagline: Is there death after life?

 Actors: Candice Hilligoss, Michael J. Nelson, Bill Corbett

 Themes: Ghost, The Afterlife, The Before-Death, Organ Playing

-The Others (2001): This family is so peculiar.
+The Others (2001): This family is as strange as they come.
 These kids have photosensitivity, they are allergic to sun rays.
 Their rooms have heavy curtains to prevent the sunlight to penetrate their rooms.
-Grace Stewart, the mother, dreaded living in this big house with her son, Nicholas and her daughter, Anne as she felt the house seemed more like a prison to her .
-With the arrival of three bizarre housekeepers, weird things started occuring.
-Occasionally, they felt they were living with ghosts in their house.
+Grace Stewart, the mother, dreaded living in this big house with her son, Nicholas and her daughter, Anne as she felt the house seemed more like a prison to her.
+With the arrival of three bizarre housekeepers, weird things started occurring.
+Grace was overwhelmed with the idea that they were living with ghosts in their house.

-Twist: Grace snapped oneday over missing her husband who went to war and her kids gradually driving her over the egde.
-She killed herself after smothering her children with a pillow which makes them "The others" for any new owners of that house.
-They are in fact ghosts, along with the servants.
-After that recollection, ironically, Grace vows to let noone take them out of that house but when she was alive all she wanted was to leave that house and never look back.
+Twist: Grace snapped one day over missing her husband who went to war and her kids continuously driving her over the edge.
+Therefore, she kills herself after smothering her children with a pillow which makes them "The others" for any new owners of that house.
+Grace and her two children are mere ghosts, along with the servants.
+After that recollection, ironically, Grace vows to let no one push them out of that house but when she thought she was alive all she ever wanted was to leave that house and never look back.

 Tagline: Do you believe in Ghosts?
 She didn't...

 Director: Alejandro Amenabar